A framework of partial error correction for intermediate-scale quantum computers: Results

-Two-qubit gates acting on the clean-noisy boundary i.e.~on a noisy and a clean register (red in Figure~\hyperref[{fig:gate_types}]{2(ii)}) are implemented according to Theorem~\ref{thm:cnotboundary}.
-The implementation of each $\widetilde{CNOT}$ gate takes $w$ physical gates, each of which involves the noisy qubit.
-Therefore, calculating the effective logical error rate of the $\widetilde{CNOT}$ due to noisy physical $CNOT$ gates results in complications in this picture because of non-trivial commutations between the actions of the physical $CNOT$ gates and the physical noise channels on the noisy register.
-For this reason, we adopt a heuristic noise model for our analytic results by modelling a two-qubit gate acting on a boundary by the ideal gate followed by Pauli noise channels with fixed but different error rates on the logical clean and noisy registers.
-We note that in Section~\ref{sec:numerics} we numerically derive a more realistic model taking into account the commutations on the underlying physical registers by directly simulating the physical registers.
-In the heuristic model, effects of the noise on the noisy register are approximated by a Pauli noise channel with a new error rate $\varepsilon_b > \varepsilon_d$ following the noiseless $\widetilde{CNOT}$ gate, as shown schematically in Fig.~\hyperref[{fig:gate_types}]{2(ii)}.
-Since we have $w$ physical $CNOT$ gates acting on the noisy register, an intuitive approximation for $\varepsilon_b$ is that the effective Pauli noise channel is $w$ times more likely to produce an error than a single physical Pauli noise channel, and therefore we can think of $\varepsilon_b = w\varepsilon_d + \OC(\varepsilon_d^2)$.
+Two-qubit gates acting on the clean-noisy boundary i.e.~on a noisy and a clean register (red in Fig.~\hyperref[{fig:gate_types}]{2(ii)}) are implemented according to Theorem~\ref{thm:cnotboundary}.
+The implementation of each $\widetilde{CNOT}$ gate takes $w$ physical gates according to Theorem~\ref{thm:cnotboundary}, each of which involves the noisy qubit.
+Therefore, calculating the effective logical error rate of the $\widetilde{CNOT}$ due to noisy physical $CNOT$ gates results in complications in this picture.
+This is due to non-trivial commutations between the actions of the physical $CNOT$ gates and the physical noise channels on the noisy register.
+For this reason, we adopt a heuristic noise model for our analytic results by modeling a two-qubit gate acting on a boundary by the ideal gate followed by Pauli noise channels with fixed but different error rates on the logical clean and noisy registers.
+We note that in Results Part C we directly simulate the effect of Pauli noise on partially error corrected circuits and our findings qualitatively agree with the analytic results that we derive using the heuristic noise model laid out in this section.

+In the heuristic model, effects of the noise on the clean and noisy registers are approximated by Pauli noise channel with new error rates $\varepsilon_b,\varepsilon_{b'}$, as shown schematically in Fig.~\hyperref[{fig:gate_types}]{2(ii)}.
+On the noisy register, since we have $w$ physical $CNOT$ gates acting on it, a first order approximation for the error rate $\varepsilon_b$ on the noisy register is that the effective Pauli noise channel is $w$ times more likely to produce an error than a single physical Pauli noise channel, and therefore we can think of $\varepsilon_b = w\varepsilon_d$.
 However, our following derivations need not make use of any specific expression for $\varepsilon_b$ in terms of $\varepsilon_d$.
-On the other hand, we set an effective error rate $\varepsilon_c$ on the clean register after a clean-noisy coupling, motivated by the fact that each underlying physical qubit comprising the clean register is acted upon by a physical $CNOT$ exactly once in the implementation of a $\widetilde{CNOT}$ due to transversality, which is the same as for a clean-clean coupling.